• Skip to primary navigation

 Making the lemon curd

-Lightly whisk the eggs and stir them into the lemon mixture.
-Whisk until all of the ingredients are well combined, then leave to cook for 10-12 minutes, stirring every now and again, until the mixture is creamy and thick enough to coat the back of a spoon.
-You should reach a themperature of around 76 °C for the curd to get thick.
+Now whisk until all of the ingredients are well combined, then cook for 10-12 minutes, stirring every now and again, until the mixture is creamy and thick enough to coat the back of a spoon.
+A better indication if the curd is ready is to check the temperature of the mixture.
+It should be around 76 °C< / 168.8 F/strong> for the curd to get thick.
 Do not go too high or else your curd could curdle.

-Remove the lemon curd from the heat and set aside to cool, stirring occasionally as it cools.
-Once cooled, spoon the lemon curd into sterilized jars and seal.
-Store in the fridge.
+Remove the curd from the heat and spoon into sterilized jars and seal.
+When cooled, store in the fridge.

 Sweet baking lemon, lemon zest